 The premises that need to be made shall be constructed, designed, and maintain in such a way that it precisely suits the manufacturing of a particular liquid.
 The overall design of the unit should be made to avoid any contamination.

 The drainage should also be appropriate and may have good traps to drain any waste.

-You should use appropriate material such as stainless steel for any part that comes in direct contact with the final product.
+You should use appropriate materials such as stainless steel, for any part that comes in direct contact with the final product.
 In this case of manufacturing, minimum to no glass utensils should be used.

 Properly having purified water, which is not only monitored regularly but also maintained at certain levels, is extremely important.